-Certain payments to vendors reflect the costs applicable to future accounting periods and are recorded as prepaid items in the financial statements.
-These items are reported as assets on the statement of net assets using the consumption method.
-A current asset for the prepaid amounts is recorded at the time of the purchase and the expense is reported in the year in which services are consumed.
+Certain payments to vendors reflected the costs applicable to future accounting periods and were recorded as prepaid items in the financial statements.
+These items were reported as assets on the statement of net assets using the consumption method.
+A current asset for the prepaid amounts was recorded at the time of the purchase and the expense is reported in the year in which service are consumed.